 Do it yourself?

 A number of the tools are basically derived from the open source project created in JavaScript: feedback.js.
-This is, for instance, known for a number of applications of Google in which it is used.
+This is, for instance, how a number of Google applications work.
 So, if you are mainly looking for the collection of visual feedback – and know how to work with JavaScript – it is an inexpensive alternative.

 Issue and bug trackers